RavenSystem/il2_specs/planes/ju523mg4e.ger.md

 - Die Frachttüren können nur am Boden geöffnet werden.
 - Die linke Passagiertüre muss vor dem Flug entfernt werden, um Fallschirmjäger und Frachtbehälter abwerfen zu können.
 Verwenden Sie die Taste für den Bombenabwurf (Standardtaste "B"), um sie abzuwerfen.

+Basic data and recommended positions of the aircraft controls:
+1. Starting the engine:
+	- recommended position of the mixture control lever: 100%
+	- recommended position of the cowl flap control handle: close
+	- recommended position of the radiator control handle: close
+	- recommended position of the prop pitch control handle: fixed pitch
+	- recommended position of the throttle lever: 35%
+	- before taxiing, the parking brake must be released

+2. Recommended mixture control lever positions for various flight modes:
+	- When running the engine at low throttle near the ground, the mixture control lever should be in the position of about 75%.
+	- When the engine is running at full throttle near the ground, the mixture control lever should be in the 80-90% position.
+	- As you gain altitude, the altitude corrector closes.

+3. Recommended positions of cowl flaps for various flight modes:
+	- takeoff: open
+	- cruise flight: open 50%
+	- combat: open 50%

+3. Recommended positions of the radiator control handle for various flight modes:
+	- takeoff: open
+	- cruise flight: open 50%
+	- combat: open 50%

+4. Approximate fuel consumption at 2000 m altitude:
+	- Cruise engine mode: 7.1 l/min
+	- Combat engine mode: 10.6 l/min

 ## Änderungen
   ﻿